1 FAM 430

 (4) Leads INR's participation in IC initiatives relating to transparency, civil liberties, and related issues.

-(3) Represents the Department in the IC and other interagency meetings addressing cyber-related intelligence policy issues;
+(2) Represents the Department in the IC on emerging threat technologies and cyber-related intelligence policy issues; and

-(4) Analyzes the U.S. foreign policy implications of foreign cyber activities; foreign reactions and responses to U.S. cyber policy and activities; and the implications of cyber activities for relations between countries; and
+(3) Analyzes foreign intentions, reactions and responses to U.S. cyber policy and emerging technologies policies and activities; and the implications of emerging technologies and cyber activities for relations between countries.

 1 FAM 434.4 Office of Intelligence Operations and Oversight (INR/OPS)